Djurgårdens IF Fotboll: Swedish Championship titles – 1955 to 1966

-Middle years
+1970s to 1990s

-The 1970s saw no greater successes; however, Djurgården was steady in Allsvenskan and had three third-places and a final loss in the 1975 Svenska Cupen Final as the best results.
-Gary Williams became the first foreign player in the team in the 1977 season.

-The 1980s was not a good decade for the club, being relegated from Allsvenskan in 1981, and losing two promotion play-offs, before making a one-year visit in the highest league in 1986, although DIF returned two years later, and stayed in Allsvenskan for five consecutive seasons, but had no greater success except losing the Championship final in 1988.
-In 1987, Djurgårdens IF Fotboll presented a 12 million Swedish krona deficit and later transformed into an aktiebolag.
-Former England striker Teddy Sheringham had a brief spell at Djurgården early in his career, as a 19-year-old loanee in 1985, and was part of the squad that won the promotion to Allsvenskan after beating GAIS in a dramatic penalty shoot-out in the playoffs.
+Djurgården were members of Allsvenskan through the 1970s and had three third-places and a final loss in the 1975 Svenska Cupen final as their best seasons.
+Gary Williams became the first foreign player join the team in the 1977 season.
+The 1980s was not a good decade for the club, as they were relegated from Allsvenskan in 1981 and, after losing two promotion play-offs, made a temporary return to the highest league in 1986.
+Future England striker Teddy Sheringham had a brief spell at Djurgården as a 19-year-old loanee in 1985–86, and was part of the squad that won the promotion to Allsvenskan after beating GAIS in a dramatic penalty shoot-out in the playoffs.
+In 1987, besides being relegated again, Djurgårdens IF Fotboll presented a 12 million Swedish krona deficit and was later transformed into an aktiebolag.

-The 1990s started off well for Djurgården and in 1990 the team won the Svenska Cupen (Swedish Cup) for the first time and took Djurgårdens biggest ever win when they defeated local rival Hammarby with 9–1 in Allsvenskan on 13 August.
-Although Djurgården undisputedly had a promising start of the 1990s the rest of the decade was not particularly successful and Djurgården was relegated from Allsvenskan no less than three times, and promoted back two times.
-During this decade, the club suffered from great economic problems and was close to bankruptcy.
-The 1995 season started well, but ended badly; in the last home match of the 1995 Allsvenskan, a supporter, later named Terror-Tommy in media, came on pitch and kicked referee Anders Frisk.
+Djurgården gained another promotion in 1989.
+This time, they stayed in Allsvenskan for five consecutive seasons and, in 1990, the team won the Svenska Cupen for the first time.
+They also achieved the club's record victory when they defeated local rivals Hammarby 9–1 in Allsvenskan on 13 August that year.
+After a promising start to the 1990s, the club was relegated from Allsvenskan three times, and promoted back twice.
+During this decade, the club's economic problems almost caused bankruptcy.
+The 1995 season started well, but ended badly; in the last home match of the 1995 Allsvenskan, a supporter, later named "Terror-Tommy" in the media, came onto the pitch and kicked referee Anders Frisk.

-Third era
+2000s "golden era" (1999–2006)

-In the middle of 1999 season, Zoran Lukic and Sören Åkeby took over the team and won the inaugural 2000 Superettan, and finished 2nd as newly promoted in the 2001 Allsvenskan.
-With a team consisting of Stefan Rehn, Kim Källström, Andreas Johansson, and Andreas Isaksson, Djurgården secured its first title in 36 years in the last round of the 2002 Allsvenskan.
+In the middle of the 1999 season, Zoran Lukic and Sören Åkeby took over the team and won the inaugural 2000 Superettan.
+They also finished second, although newly promoted, in the 2001 Allsvenskan.
+With a team which included Stefan Rehn, Kim Källström, Andreas Johansson, and Andreas Isaksson, Djurgården secured their first championship title in 36 years in the last round of the 2002 Allsvenskan.
+Later in the year, Djurgården also won Svenska Cupen by beating AIK, 1–0 on golden goal.
 The first half of the 2000s was a golden era for the club, with three championships (2002, 2003 and 2005) and three cup wins (2002, 2004 and 2005).
-This marked the end of the golden era for Djurgården, which ended on sixth place in 2006.
-The club was one of the main contenders for the league championship in 2007, which ultimately led to a third place.
-The golden era saw the club play against European clubs Juventus, FC Girondins de Bordeaux, Shamrock Rovers F.C., FK Partizan and FC Utrecht.
-The most remarkable result being the 2–2 draw away against Juventus at Stadio Delle Alpi.
+This "golden era" for Djurgården ended with a sixth-place finish in 2006.
+The club was one of the main contenders for the league championship in 2007, but ultimately finished in third place.
+The golden era saw the club play against European clubs Juventus, FC Girondins de Bordeaux, Shamrock Rovers, FK Partizan and FC Utrecht in European competitions, the most remarkable result being a 2–2 draw against Juventus at Stadio Delle Alpi.